WeiShaoD/neuroimage-menu/docs/source/Linux system.rst

 .. image:: Shell_2.PNG

+Basic commands
+^^^^^^^^^^^^^^

 Just like some spices are good all the time, some basic commands are necessary and useful when you use linux::

-  ls

-  cd

-  rm

-  mv

-  mkdir

-  cp
+  ls  #ls command lists files and directories within the file system, and shows detailed information about them

+  cd  #cd (“change directory”) is used to change the current working directory in Linux

+  rm  #rm is a basic command to remove objects such as files, directories and symbolic links

+  mv  #mv is a command that moves one or more files or directories from one place to another

+  mkdir #mkdir (make directory) command allows you to create or make new directories

+  cp  #cp is for copying files and directories

 Now, open a terminal either by Centos or Ubuntu, you can see this

 .. image:: Centos_open.PNG

-put ls, you will see all the files and sub-directories in the current directory
+use ``ls``, you will see all the files and sub-directories in the current directory

 .. image:: ls.PNG